8 Types of Self-Care for Caregivers: Which Help Most?

 Curiosity may kill a cat, but it can undoubtedly help sustain a family caregiver.

-Over the years I’ve spent as a family caregiver and a Certified Caregiving Consultant, I have discovered that self-care for family caregivers falls into the following eight categories.
+Over the years I’ve spent as a family caregiver and a Certified Caregiving Consultant, I've identified eight categories of self-care for family caregivers.

 Our bodies work their best when we stay active, fuel our bodies with good nutrition, and get quality sleep

-We only have one body to use for a whole lifetime.
+We have only one body to use for a lifetime.

 If we were given one car for our entire life, I am confident we’d keep it up to date on all its oil changes, tire rotations, and car washes.

-We’d park it out of the sun, avoid overusing it, and fix parts that break right away.
+We’d park it out of the sun, avoid overusing it, and repair any parts that break immediately.
 We might not even let people eat junk food in it.

-Just like car maintenance, physical self-care is also essential.
+Just as car maintenance is essential, physical self-care is critical

-Our bodies work their best when we stay active, fuel our bodies with good nutrition, and get quality sleep.
+Our bodies perform best when we stay active, fuel them with good nutrition, and get quality sleep.

-For example, bring a reusable water bottle wherever you go and stash a healthy protein bar for an on the go nutrition option.
+For example, bring a reusable water bottle wherever you go and keep a healthy protein bar for an on-the-go snack.

 Emotional self-care involves respecting boundaries, forgiving others, seeking laughter, being vulnerable, having self-compassion, and allowing yourself to feel grief

-Saying “I’m fine” when someone asks how you are is not a feeling.
+Saying “I’m fine” when someone asks how you are does not convey how you feel.
 Emotional self-care is about identifying how you truly feel and then processing those emotions.

 Practicing emotional self-care involves respecting boundaries, forgiving others, seeking laughter, being vulnerable, having self-compassion, and allowing yourself to feel grief.

-For example, when your care recipient is repetitive about past mistakes, calmly let them know that this conversation is no longer productive and you will no longer remain present for conversations on this topic.
+For example, if your care recipient repeatedly brings up past mistakes, calmly let them know that this conversation is no longer productive and that you will no longer be present for further discussions on this topic.

-Or, if your care recipient has a cognitive disability and this explanation is not helpful, redirect them to another subject or activity to end that conversation topic.
+Or, if your care recipient has a cognitive disability and this explanation is not helpful, redirect them to another topic or activity to end the conversation.

 Financial self-care is about developing spending and saving habits that will set you and your family up for future financial success

-Most of us aim to be as independent for as long as we can.
-We first think about physical independence and our activities of daily living, but financial security also factors into this equation.
+Most of us aim to be as independent as possible.
+We first consider physical independence and our activities of daily living, but financial security also plays a role.

-Financial self-care is about developing spending and saving habits that will set you and your family up for future financial success.
+Financial self-care is about developing spending and saving habits that will set you and your family up for future economic success.

 Paying bills on time, periodically reviewing your portfolio, and identifying a financial Power of Attorney are all examples of financial self-care.

-For example, schedule a bi-annual meeting with either the financial planner or the family member responsible for money matters to review income and expenses and proactively discuss what financial decisions are needed.
+For example, schedule a semiannual meeting with either the financial planner or the family member responsible for money matters to review income and expenses and proactively discuss the financial decisions needed.

 Spiritual self-care is about infusing your personal beliefs and values into your life